-This profile is part of a investor education campaign.
+This profile is part of an investor education campaign.
 The profile provides detailed information which was sourced and approved by CMX Gold & Silver Corp in order to help investors make better investment decisions.
 The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Resource Investing News Featured Stock

 CMX Gold & Silver Corp.
 (CSE:CXC; OTC:CXXMF) is working to restart operations at the past-producing Clayton Silver Mine in the mining-friendly state of Idaho.
 The polymetallic mine was the site of small-scale silver-lead-zinc production for more than 30 years prior to its closure in 1986 due to low metals prices.
 Historically, Clayton was one of the largest silver producers in Idaho outside of the Coeur d’Alene district.